 Source: Medical News Today

 When we finally made our way to the pediatrician, his advice was much simpler and quite a relief.
-He said to simply take the prescribed two pills, one pill right away and a second pill 2 weeks later and we should be fine.
+He said to simply take the prescribed two pills, one pill right away and a second pill two weeks later, and we should be fine.
 He said if the pinworms appear again that we should treat the whole family.
-Although the natural remedies might very well have worked, they would have taken longer and have risked a second occurrence, something I was not interested in of course.
-I decided that even without the doctors specific advice to become a cleaning machine, that I would play it safe and follow some of the advice I'd read online.
-I think that this was in part because the idea of these worms living in my kids bodies and eggs surviving on a sheet or pajama bottom just felt so repulsive to me.
+Although the natural remedies might very well have worked, they would have taken longer and have risked a second occurrence, something I was not interested in, of course.
+I decided that even without the doctor's specific advice to become a cleaning machine, I would play it safe and follow some of the advice I'd read online.
+I think that this was in part because the idea of these worms living in my kids' bodies and eggs surviving on a sheet or pajama bottom just felt so repulsive to me.

 Raw Garlic – Garlic is known world over as nature’s cure for a myriad of conditions.
 It is believed to create an environment in which the worms cannot survive.

 To use: Garlic can be chopped up and added to butter and spread on toast or combined with olive oil as a dip for bread.
 Adding the oil or butter prevents the garlic from irritating the stomach.